 Does It Affect My Credit Rating?

 Yes.
 All loan products affect your credit rating.
 If you repay the loan in full and on time, this will have a positive effect on your credit rating.
-A good credit rating ensures you can borrow more money, more easily.
+A good credit rating is likely to ensure you could borrow money more easily.

 Hopefully you’ll understand more about bad credit loans, how they work and how they can affect your credit rating.